frederickaplan/fdh/files/PART3/fdh-3-0.md

 > Definition: Homologous points are corresponding pairs of points in two digital images identified as the representation of the same underlying physical point, called pivot point, from two perspectives.

-Each points in an image have 2D integer coordinate (relative to the image height and width).
+Each points in a digital image have 2D integer coordinates (relative to the image height and width).

-Using geometrical calculus (photogrammetry) it is possible to associated to the pivot a point a series of approximate 3D coordinate in a corresponding relative 3D space.
+Using geometrical calculus (photogrammetry) it is possible to associate to the pivot a point a series of approximated 3D coordinates in a corresponding relative 3D space.

-If the images are georectified, the 3D space can be articulated  relatively to the surface of the Earth.
+If the images are georectified (using homologous pairs), the 3D space can be articulated relatively to the surface of the Earth.
-The pivot point (3D coordinate) and the homologous pairs (2D coordinate) is thought to represent the same continuous physical reality.
+The pivot point (with 3D coordinates) and the homologous pairs (with 2D coordinates) is thought to represent the same continuous physical reality.

 Symmetrically, the presence of numerous coherently organised pairs of homologous points is the signature of physical connection, an underlying common physical reality.